digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/upgrading.rst

 Upgrade to Release 2.7
 ^^^^^^^^^^^^^^^^^^^^^^
 Version 2.7 will slightly extend the database schema used.
-Therefore, you will have to perform the database migration steps.
+Therefore, you will have to perform the :ref:`database migration steps <migrating_the_database>`.
 Alternatively, you can enable the new "migrate and start" mode of Canton, which will trigger an automatic update of the database schema when a new minor version is deployed.
 This mode can be enabled by setting the appropriate storage parameter: